publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s650.md

     (h) __Appointment of receiver__

-        (1) In any proceeding under subsection (f)(4) of this section or subsection (g)(6)(C)  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-There is no subsec. (f)(4) or (g)(6)(C) of this section. </sup></sup>  of this section, the court may take exclusive jurisdiction of a small business lending company or a non-Federally regulated lender and appoint a receiver to hold and administer the assets of the company or lender.
+        (1) In any proceeding under subsection (f)(4) or subsection (g)(6)(C), <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+There is no subsec. (f)(4) or (g)(6)(C) in this section. </sup></sup>  the court may take exclusive jurisdiction of a small business lending company or a non-Federally regulated lender and appoint a receiver to hold and administer the assets of the company or lender.

         (2) Upon request of the Administrator, the court may appoint the Administrator as a receiver under paragraph (1).

     (i) __Possession of assets__

-        (1) If a small business lending company or a non-Federally regulated lender is not in compliance with capital requirements or is insolvent, the Administrator may take possession of the portfolio of loans guaranteed by the Administrator and sell such loans to a third party by means of a receiver appointed under subsection (h) of this section.
+        (1) If a small business lending company or a non-Federally regulated lender is not in compliance with capital requirements or is insolvent, the Administrator may take possession of the portfolio of loans guaranteed by the Administrator and sell such loans to a third party by means of a receiver appointed under subsection (h).

-        (2) If a small business lending company or a non-Federally regulated lender is not in compliance with capital requirements or is insolvent or otherwise operating in an unsafe and unsound condition, the Administrator may take possession of servicing activities of loans that are guaranteed by the Administrator and sell such servicing rights to a third party by means of a receiver appointed under subsection (h) of this section.
+        (2) If a small business lending company or a non-Federally regulated lender is not in compliance with capital requirements or is insolvent or otherwise operating in an unsafe and unsound condition, the Administrator may take possession of servicing activities of loans that are guaranteed by the Administrator and sell such servicing rights to a third party by means of a receiver appointed under subsection (h).

     (j) __Penalties and forfeitures__